 A DT 16; Medicine; Med Kit; check on the battlefield will remove 1 Wound Marker.
-Each wound marker a target has adds 1 to the damage roll on subsequent hits.

 Mortal Wound Marker (MWM): a Mortal Wound Marker has all the effects of a Wound Marker and stacks with Wound Markers.
 Additionally, each turn the mortally wounded combatant must roll DT 8; Vigor; None; (but with disadvantages for each Wound) or immediately die.
-A single attempt to remove a Mortal Wound Marker may be made on the battlefield DT 16; Medicine; Med kit.
+An attempt to remove a Mortal Wound Marker may be made on the battlefield DT 16; Medicine; Med kit.
+If it fails, additional attempts can be made, but with a cumulative disadvantage for each one.